redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

  > For more details on Backstage Software Template Kind defnition see https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-template

 8. Your Template's **actions** will define what set of **parameters** you will need.
-So, first you need to decide/define which acttions will be performed by this template.
+So, first you need to decide/define which actions will be performed by this template.
 In our sample template we perform the following actions (see the `steps` section in the `template.yaml` manifest):
  * `sourceCodeTemplate`: Generating the Source Code Component
  * `catalogTemplate`: Generating the Catalog Info Component
  * `publish`: Publishing to the Source Code Repository